jina-ai/jina/README.md

 - [📰 Multimodal search](./.github/pages/hello-world.md#-multimodal-document-search): `pip install "jina[multimodal]" && jina hello multimodal`

-### Fork and Start Your Own
+### Fork Demo & Build Your Own

-Fork one of the hello world examples to your own directory and start from there:
+Fork one of the hello world demos to your own directory and start from there:

 ```console
 $ jina hello fork fashion ../my-proj/